Frequently Asked Questions

 Q. How can I determine if my academic program proposal constitutes a substantive change?

 A. When the college dean sends approved proposals to the chair of the University Senate Committee on Academic Programs, the proposal initially will be deliberated on by a subcommittee, most typically the Undergraduate Council or Graduate Council (depending on the level of the program being considered).
-The subcommittee chairs will include the Vice President for Enrollment Management and Student Success and the Associate Provost for Institutional Effectiveness in the dissemination of proposals to committee members.
-The VP and the Associate Provost for Institutional Effectiveness will review the proposal to determine if it constitutes a substantive change according to BOR or SACSCOC definitions (which differ in minor ways).
-Additional questions about reporting substantive changes can be addressed to the APIE, Michael Galchinsky (email@example.com, 404-413-2578).
+The subcommittee chairs will include the Associate Provost for Institutional Effectiveness (APIE) in the dissemination of proposals to committee members.
+The APIE will review the proposal to determine if it constitutes a substantive change according to BOR or SACSCOC definitions (which differ in minor ways).
+Additional questions about reporting substantive changes can be addressed to the APIE, Michael Galchinsky (firstname.lastname@example.org, 404-413-2578).

 Q. Should I contact SACSCOC directly about a change to an academic program?

-A. No. All contacts with SACSCOC must go through the Office of the President and are coordinated by the Accreditation Liaison (at GSU, this is the Associate Provost for Institutional Effectiveness).
-If you believe that SACSCOC notification is required in relation to your academic program proposal, please contact the APIE, Michael Galchinsky (firstname.lastname@example.org, 404-413-2578).
+A. No. All contacts with SACSCOC must go through the Office of the President and are coordinated by the Accreditation Liaison (at GSU, this is the APIE).
+If you believe that SACSCOC notification is required in relation to your academic program proposal, please contact the APIE, Michael Galchinsky (email@example.com, 404-413-2578).